ViniGouveia/SimpleCRUD/README.md

-Just a study project with the basic database operations (CRUD) using Firebase Realtime Database.
+Just a study project with the basic database operations (CRUD) using Firebase Realtime Database and Jetpack Compose for UI.

-Some libraries used:
--Firebase Database
--Jetpack Compose